LNWR 18in Goods Class: Design

 The design featured a boiler pressed to 150 lbf/in2 delivering saturated steam to two 18 by 24 in cylinders connected by Joy valve gear to the driving wheels.

 The dimensions quoted in the class title could be misleading: several locomotives ran for a period with 17 or 17+1/2 in cylinders; and the “5ft 0in” referred to the diameter of the wheel centres – measured of the tyres the diameter was 5 ft 2+1/2 in.

 A tank locomotive version was also produced as the LNWR 18in Tank Class 0-6-2T.

 Service

 Two locomotives were withdrawn before the 1923 Grouping, leaving 308 to pass to the London, Midland and Scottish Railway, who gave them power classification 2F, and renumbered them 8315–8624.
-The LMS later added them to the duplicate list by the addition of 20000 to their numbers to make room for additional LMS Stanier Class 8F locomotives.
+The LMS later added them to the duplicate list by the addition of 20000 to their numbers to make room for additional Class 8F locomotives.

 Sixty-nine locomotives entered British Railways (BR) stock in 1948.
 BR allocated them the numbers 58362–58430, as adding 40000 to their numbers as was done with most ex-LMS locomotives would have taken them into the 6xxxx ex-LNER series.
 The last one was withdrawn from British Railways service in 1955.
 None were preserved.